Enumeration of plane unicuspidal curves of any genus via tropical geometry: Correspondence between unicuspidal algebraic curves and unicuspidal tropical curves

 We are now in a position to determine the multiplicity $\mu_c(\Gamma_c,\bp_c,h_c)$; more precisely, we count how many compatible triples $(C_1,C_2,C)$, where $C_1,C_2$ are rational, peripherally smooth and unibranch, $C$ as in Lemma \ref{ledge2}, satisfy appropriate initial data.
 Compatibility means that the intersection points of $C$ with the toric divisors $\Tor([(0,0),(1,m)])$, $\Tor([(1,m),(2,0)])$ are determined by $C_1,C_2$, respectively.
 The initial data depend in the regular orientation of the fragment induced from $(\Gamma,\bp,h)$.

-If $\Gamma_c$ does not contain a marked point, i.e., $\bp_c=\emptyset$, then the regular orientation of the fragment $(\Gamma',h')$ is as shown in Figure \ref{fig-cfc}(d) (up exchange of $V_1,V_2$).
+If $\Gamma_c$ does not contain a marked point, i.e., $\bp_c=\emptyset$, then the regular orientation of the fragment $(\Gamma',h')$ is as shown in Figure \ref{fig-cfc}(d) (up to exchange of $V_1,V_2$).
 Denote by $m_1,m_2,m_3$ the weights of the outer edges oriented towards $V_1$ or $V_2$.
-It then follows from \cite[Lemma 3.9]{Shustin2005} and Lemma \ref{ledge1} that the number of required triples $(C_1,C_2,C)$ equals
+It then follows from \cite[Lemma 3.9]{Shustin2005} (cf., the factors described in the last paragraph of Section \ref{nod-mod}, part (2)) and Lemma \ref{ledge2} that the number of required triples $(C_1,C_2,C)$ equals

 If $\Gamma_c$ contains a marked point, then the regular orientation looks like in Figure \ref{fig-cfc}(e).
 Denote by $m_1,m_2$ the weights of the outer edges oriented towards $V_1$ or $V_2$.
 In addition to \cite[Lemma 3.9]{Shustin2005} and Lemma \ref{ledge2}, we apply the result of \cite[Section 2.3.9]{IMS} that takes into account the condition to pass through the given marked point.
 It follows that the number of required triples $(C_1,C_2,C)$ equals